 Who would have thought there were so many things to do in Madeira Portugal.
-Two weeks spent on Madeira island and we still did not cover all that we wanted to.
+Two weeks spent on the Madeira Island and we still did not cover all that we wanted to.
 Madeira surprised us.
 Madeira really has it all; top-class hotels and restaurants, stunning coastal and mountainous landscapes, beaches and natural swimming pools, parks, cool architecture and warm friendly people.
+Not to mention the yummiest tarts!
 We were fortunate to stay with our close friends and experience the island life as locals do.

 - 1 Where is Madeira